nginx-proxy/acme-companion/README.md

 * Support creation of [Multi-Domain (SAN) Certificates](https://github.com/nginx-proxy/acme-companion/blob/main/docs/Let's-Encrypt-and-ACME.md#multi-domains-certificates).
 * Creation of a strong [RFC7919 Diffie-Hellman Group](https://datatracker.ietf.org/doc/html/rfc7919#appendix-A) at startup.
 * Work with all versions of docker.
+* Support DNS challenges (the list of supported providers is available here: https://github.com/acmesh-official/acme.sh/tree/master/dnsapi)

 ### Requirements:
 * Your host **must** be publicly reachable on **both** port [`80`](https://letsencrypt.org/docs/allow-port-80/) and [`443`](https://github.com/nginx-proxy/acme-companion/discussions/873#discussioncomment-1410225).
 * Check your firewall rules and [**do not attempt to block port `80`**](https://letsencrypt.org/docs/allow-port-80/) as that will prevent `http-01` challenges from completing.
 * For the same reason, you can't use nginx-proxy's [`HTTPS_METHOD=nohttp`](https://github.com/nginx-proxy/nginx-proxy#how-ssl-support-works).
+* If for any reason, either the port `80` or `443` are not publicly reachable (firewall, ...), please use dns challenge (see below).
 * The (sub)domains you want to issue certificates for must correctly resolve to the host.
 * Your DNS provider must [answer correctly to CAA record requests](https://letsencrypt.org/docs/caa/).
 * If your (sub)domains have AAAA records set, the host must be publicly reachable over IPv6 on port `80` and `443`.